Exceptional sequences of line bundles on projective bundles: Introduction

-Strongly exceptional sets enjoy the additional property that $\Ext^k(\CL,\CL')=0$ for all $\CL$, $\CL'\in\cl$ and all $k>0$.
 Homologically, they are interesting for their connections with tilting bundles, see Section~\ref{sec:ExObMut}.
-Combinatorially, because they are {\em \effec} which, roughly speaking, means that they are the most flexible sets for finding exceptional orders, cf.\ Subsection~\eqref{subsec:Div}.
-We prove Theorem~\thmStrongExSec\ for the toric case and $X_2 = \P(\Omega_{\P^2})$.
-Here, classification means to determine explicitly the sets of Theorem~\thmExSec\ underlying a strongly exceptional set.
+Combinatorially, they are interesting because they are {\em \effec} which roughly speaking means that they are the most flexible sets for finding exceptional orders, cf.\ Subsection~\eqref{subsec:Div}.
+We prove Theorem~\thmStrongExSec\ for the toric case and $X_2=\P(\Omega_{\P^2})$.
+Here, we classify in the weak sense, that is, we explicitly determine the sets of Theorem~\thmExSec\ underlying a strongly exceptional set.

 {\bf Theorem~\thmFull.} {\em Every \meset\ of line bundles is full.}